GrennMilo/Gas_Manager/README.md

 ## Overview

-The RMIC Pressure Cylinder Management System provides a complete solution for managing gas cylinders in industrial and laboratory settings.
+The Linde/Pangas Pressure Cylinder Management System provides a complete solution for managing gas cylinders in industrial and laboratory settings.
 It allows organizations to track the entire lifecycle of pressurized gas cylinders, from their initial entry into inventory to their exit and usage history.

 The system combines a modern web interface with advanced technologies like Optical Character Recognition (OCR) to streamline the management process.
 By automating the identification and data entry of cylinders, it reduces human error and improves inventory accuracy.